lawrencceee/lawrencceee/README.md

 - 👋 Hi, I’m @lawrencceee
 - 👀 I’m interested in working out, boardgame and funny stuff, also interested in tech like how can it improve people's life.
 - 🌱 I’m currently learning agentic AI and automation.
-- 📫 How to reach me is through linkedin :)
+- 📫 Feel free to reach out to me via LinkedIn :)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I was invited to Jimmy Fallon's late night show on the street in New York.